Chart Color Schemes

 Kellyville Ridge features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 89.4% of all households, including 63.5% couples with children, 16.0% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 10.6%, with lone person households at 8.9% and group households making up 1.7%.
-The median household size is 3.4 people, larger than the Greater Sydney average of 2.7.
+Family households account for 89.4% of all households, including 63.5% couples with children, 16.0% couples without children, and 9.3% single parent families.
+Non-family households constitute the remaining 10.6%, with lone person households at 8.9% and group households comprising 1.7% of the total.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households